109-10 CASE MANAGERS USE OF CANO Case Notes

 Notifications of extension decisions

-Notification of home visits conducted and decision to increase an ATAP Adult Temporary Assistance Program penalty amount to 75% or full family sanction
+Notification of home visits conducted and decision to increase an ATAP Alaska Temporary Assistance Program penalty amount to 75% or full family sanction

 Case managers must set an alert whenever they make a CANO Case Notes entry.
 The alert entry should note the action requested and date the CANO Case Notes entry was made.